decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 The theorems at the top of this post follow from Claims 1 and 2 and the existence of infinite execution in the mobile delay lock step model.

+## Related work and acknowledgments

+Our proof initially followed the [Layered Analysis of Consensus, 2002](http://courses.csail.mit.edu/6.897/fall04/papers/Moses/layering.pdf) by [Moses and Rajsbaum](https://epubs.siam.org/doi/10.1137/S0097539799364006), with simplifications for maintaining just two configurations.
+Following feedback from [Gafni and Losa](https://dl.acm.org/doi/abs/10.1007/978-3-031-44274-2_6), we adopt the insights of [Time is not a Healer, but it Sure Makes Hindsight 20:20, 2023](https://arxiv.org/abs/2305.02295) which is based on the work of [Volzer, 2004](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=043ac773bfcc3adb84dcdad6e726f2096a742f5b) and maintains just one configuration.

 Gafni and Losa prove an even stronger result, showing that synchronous single mobile crash and asynchronous single crash are equivalent in the sense that they can simulate each other (and showing two additional equivalent models).